bmetevier/rl-framework-687-public/README.md

 ## Installation

 This repo does not require any deep learning libraries such as TensorFlow or PyTorch.
-We only We only require numpy and Python 3.
+We only require numpy and Python 3.

 ```
 pip install numpy